Your Guide to Health Insurance in The Netherlands

 What if I don’t get Health Insurance?

 If you don’t take out basic Dutch health insurance within four months of registering, then you’re breaking the law.
 Once the government is notified that you have no insurance, you’ll receive a warning letter from the Zorginstituut Nederland.
-If you don’t comply and organise your insurance within three months of receiving the letter, you risk the chance of having to pay a fine.
+If you don’t comply and organize your insurance within three months of receiving the letter, you risk the chance of having to pay a fine.
 If you don’t pay the fine, you’ll be issued another fine after another three months.
-As a finally resort, the Health Care Insurance Board will insure you with an insurance company that they choose for you, and the costs will be withdrawn from your income.
-It’s better just to organise health insurance straight away, or at least pay the fines before they snowball out of control.
+As a final resort, the Health Care Insurance Board will insure you with an insurance company that they choose for you, and the costs will be withdrawn from your income.
+It’s better just to organize health insurance straight away, or at least pay the fines before they snowball out of control.

-If you need medical care while in the Netherlands and you’re uninsured by either Dutch, or another country’s insurance, then you’ll have to cover the cost of the medical treatments yourself.
+If you need medical care while in the Netherlands and you’re uninsured by either Dutch or another country’s insurance, then you’ll have to cover the cost of the medical treatments yourself.